-Teaching in Ethiopia
+Teaching Jobs in Ethiopia

 ESL teachers will find many opportunities to teach in Ethiopia because English classes are mandated in secondary school.
-However schools may not be located in an urban center, because the country’s population is spread throughout more rural towns and only a little more than 10% live in bigger cities.
-A typical workweek for teachers in Ethiopia can be anywhere between 15 - 25 classroom hours per week.
+However, schools may not be located in an urban center, because the country’s population is spread throughout more rural towns and only a little more than 10% live in bigger cities.
+A typical workweek for teachers in Ethiopia can be anywhere between 15 – 25 classroom hours per week.

 Options for teaching in Ethiopia

 Paid ESL and certified teaching positions are also readily available.
 Most of the paid teaching positions are located in the urban centers in Ethiopia, like the capital, Addis Ababa.
-As mentioned earlier, English-speaking native teachers are in demand in Ethiopia.
+As mentioned earlier, fluent English-speaking teachers are in demand in Ethiopia.

 Peak hiring time for teachers in Ethiopia starts at the beginning of summer (July) and runs until early September, so check out our job board between these times for positions of interest.

-Salary and benefits for teaching in Ethiopia
+Salary and benefits for teaching jobs in Ethiopia

 What you need to teach in Ethiopia

 As far as qualifications go, teachers in Ethiopia aren’t required to have any specific certification or qualifications, but teachers that have better qualifications will automatically have a higher chance of securing a teaching position.
 Completing a TEFL certification can help teachers who may be teaching English to learners with a different native language for the first time.

 Teachers interested in heading to Ethiopia will require a work visa as well as a sponsor letter, so be sure to secure this from your employer before you head off.